DoxrGitHub/pi-usb/README.md

 | Pi 5                       | ❌⚠️   | Theoretically possible but literally not worth it    |

-*Basically, if you have a Pi Zero, you're good; however, if you're using Pi-USB without wifi and/or a headless setup/SSH already set up, then running auto-setup
+*Basically, if you have a Pi Zero, you're good; however, if you're using Pi-USB without wifi and/or a headless setup/SSH already set up, then in you should look into using auto-setup for purposes like recovery images.

 ## How do I use it?